parapsychic/ishowoff_vscode/README.md

 To run a entirely different command, use the [chaining operators](https://www.geeksforgeeks.org/chaining-commands-in-linux/) in Bash, assuming you did not change the actions to run on a different operating system.

 ## Known issues:
 1. Editing config might trigger multiple timers and may send multiple rerun requests to github workflow.
-I'm working on a fix.
+I'm working on a fix. (fixed ig?)
+2. Opening different VSCode winddows/instances will trigger different timers and will keep on overwriting by calling the action on specified intervals.
+This is intended behaviour and can be stopped by calling ishowoff.disablePresence from the command palette on one of the instances.
-2. You tell me.
+3. You tell me.
 Open an issue.

 **Enjoy**